w3c/web-of-things-framework/examples/remote_demo/readme.md

 Run this file with "node demo.js" from this directory to create a new instance of WoT server on the local machine (or on a remote server) to test the communication between two WoT server instances.

-Go to the examples directory and tart the remote server:
+Go to the examples directory and start the remote server:

 cd examples